Additive processes on the real line and Loewner chains: Pick functions and Cauchy transform

 \begin{corollary}[e.g.\ {\cite[Theorem~13, Chapter~3]{MS17}}] Let $\mu, \mu_n \in \mea$, $n \in \N$.
 Then $\mu_n \xrightarrow{\rm w} \mu$ as $n \to \infty$ if and only if $\mu_n(\R) \to \mu(\R)$ and $G[\mu_n] \to G_\mu$ locally uniformly on $\C^+$.
 In the case $\mu, \mu_n \in \prob$, in particular, $\mu_n \xrightarrow{\rm w} \mu$ as $n \to \infty$ if and only if $F[\mu_n] \to F_\mu$ locally uniformly on $\C^+$. \end{corollary}

-We extend Proposition~\ref{prop:continuity_Cauchy} and Corollary~\ref{cor:continuity_Cauchy}, considering the locally uniform convergence of continuous mappings from a locally compact space $T$ to the set $\mathbf{P}(S)$ of Borel probability measures on $S$ \footnote{As at the beginning of Section~\ref{sec:intro_conti_bijec}, we consider general $T$ (and $S$) here because Theorem~\ref{th:luc_Cauchy} and Corollary~\ref{cor:luc_rCauchy} below may be of independent interest.
-However, of course in this paper, $T$ will be just the set of time parameters.}.
-To this end, we recall a result from the authors' previous paper \cite{HHM23+}.
-Basically, this result comes from the fact that the three topologies on $\mathbf{P}(S)$---weak, vague, and $\sigma(\mathbf{P}(S),C_\infty(S))$-ones---are all identical (see Propositions~\ref{prop:vague_bounded_set}, \ref{prop:metrizability}, and \ref{prop:vague_to_weak}).
+We extend Proposition~\ref{prop:continuity_Cauchy} and Corollary~\ref{cor:continuity_Cauchy}, considering the locally uniform convergence of continuous mappings from the parameter set $\para=I$ or $I^2_{\le}$ to $\prob$.
+To this end, we recall that the three topologies on $\prob$---weak, vague, and $\sigma(\prob,C_\infty(\R))$-ones---are all identical; see Propositions~\ref{prop:vague_bounded_set}, \ref{prop:metrizability}, and \ref{prop:vague_to_weak}.
+Based on this fact, the following equivalence is easily verified, either by analogy with Proposition~\ref{prop:gLevy_conti} or by considering uniform structures as in Appendix~\ref{sec:topology_of_luwc}.